Skip to content

 Installation of your Code Editor

-The easiest way to build your scripts is using a Code Editor, also called Integrated Development Environment or IDE for short.
+The easiest way to build your scripts is using a Code Editor, also known as an IDE.

 VS Code Extensions